HOTELS | HOLIDAY RENTALS | CAMPSITES

 Accommodation options in Colera are fairly limited.
 While there is a selection of rental properties available, hotel accommodation is scarce and there is a single campsite.
 Colera really is a world away from the tourist resorts further south and if you’re looking for a luxury hotel then Colera isn’t the place for you at all.
 When it comes to dining you’ll find restaurants are fairly relaxed, serving Catalan dishes with a strong emphasis on seafood.

 For more energetic holidaymakers Colera has plenty to offer.
 Visitors can explore the beautiful natural surroundings on foot or biking.
-The town also home to several cultural events throughout the year, including an annual small boat regata and the Festa Major at the end of September, a lively festival celebrating the town’s patron saint.
+The town also home to several cultural events throughout the year, including an annual small boat regatta and the Festa Major at the end of September, a lively festival celebrating the town’s patron saint.

 Water sports enthusiasts can enjoy activities such as snorkelling, scuba diving, and kayaking in the town’s clear waters.
-There are also several beaches in Colera, including the beautiful Platja de Garbet.

 A brief history